nabbar/golib/ioutils/delim/TESTING.md

 ### Bug Report Template

-When reporting a bug in the test suite or the aggregator package, please use this template:
+When reporting a bug in the test suite or the delim package, please use this template:

 ```markdown
 **Title**: [BUG] Brief description of the bug